gokberkkocak/dpem/README.md

-  --reset-running       Reset running jobs to available in DB --reset-failed        Reset failed jobs to available in DB --reset-timeout       Reset all jobs to available in DB --reset-all           Reset all jobs to available in DB
+  --reset-running       Reset running jobs to available in DB --reset-failed        Reset failed jobs to available in DB --reset-timeout       Reset all jobs to available in DB --reset-all           Reset timed out to available in DB

   ```